shawnthompson/aaact-aatia.github.io/content/learning/en/gc-workplace-accessibility-passport-overview-may-5.md

 title: GC Workplace Accessibility Passport- Overview- May 5
 otherLanguageTitle: Aperçu - Passeport pour l’accessibilité en milieu de travail du gouvernement du Canada - 5 mai
+description: >-
-description: The GC Workplace Accessibility Passport facilitates collaboration between employees and their managers to address barriers encountered by employees in the workplace.
+  The GC Workplace Accessibility Passport facilitates collaboration between employees and their managers to address barriers encountered by employees in the workplace

-introduction: Join us to find out about the Passport, its simple model, its benefits, and the many resources to support its implementation.
+  Join us to find out about the Passport, its simple model, its benefits, and the many resources to support its implementation.
+introduction: _
 eventDetails:
   eventDate: 2025-05-05
   en: